patilprajwal/Two_digit_number/README.md

 5. CNN model is trained on the MNIST dataset.

-After you open this application it will take some time to train. the dynamic plot of model training will be displayed on-page.
+After you open this application it will take some time to train.
+The dynamic plot of model training will be displayed on-page.
 An alert message will conclude training of model then you can start learning two-digit numbers.

 ## Steps to use after training is over:
 	1. Draw any integer between 0-9 on any or both canvas displayed on the page.